jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 Now when we have both the JsonProducer and the JsonKStream going we can see that the rides-pulocation-count topic is being sent messages.

 In this example, we have 1 app that is receiving messages from both partitions.
 In the case where we have two apps, each partition will send messages to a unique app.
 So then the counts for the individual apps might be wrong if the partitions don't have all the messages for a given key.
 So how does Kafka solve this problem?
 When the producer is writing to Kafka (e.g., our rides topic) it is writing to different partitions and it will **hash** the key and **modulo** it by the partition count to determine which partition it should be sent to.
 That means the producer makes sure that a partition receives all messages for a given key.
 When the key is null then it will just round-robin the message throughout the different partitions.
 This way the data sizes are always equal for each partition (assuming there is an equal number of events for each key).

+# Kafka Stream Joins

+We will set up two topics where the data can be joined and we will build a topology (Kafka stream application) to do the join.

+Recall that the rides topic key was the Drop-off location ID.
+In Kafka, you can only do joins on the key of a message.
+So we will create another topic, called the pickup-location, with the same key but different message (this one will send the pickup location).
+Then we will join these on their keys (PU location ID) with a Kafka stream application.

+Create a new class called JsonKStreamJoins with the same Streams configuration as our JsonKStreams class.